-Thank you for buying a Roper® appliance.
+Thank you for buying a Roper appliance.

-Your Roper® range gives you all the functionality of name brand appliances at a value price.
-To ensure that you enjoy years of trouble-free operation, we developed this Use and Care Guide.
-It is full of valuable information about how to operate and maintain your appliance properly and safely.
+You have purchased a quality, world-class home appliance.
+Years of engineering experience have gone into its manufacturing.
+To ensure that you will enjoy many years of trouble-free operation, we have developed this Use and Care Guide.
+It is full of valuable information on how to operate and maintain your appliance properly and safely.
 Please read it carefully.
 Also, please complete and mail the Ownership Registration Card provided with your appliance.
 This will help us notify you about any new information on your appliance.